 The Kenwick area, unlike other subdivisions of the early twentieth century, more closely resembled an urban landscape in its great economic diversity.
 Kenwick's architectural styles are quite varied.
 Most homes are from the 1920s and later, but there are some examples of architectural styles dating from the mid-nineteenth century.
 The most common architectural styles found in the area are Colonial Revival, Craftsman and Tudor Revival.
 You will also find a few examples of the American Four-Square.
 Although many architectural styles are represented in the area, the Bungalow is the primary property type.

-Turn left on Cramer and continue west for 5 blocks where Cramer ends at Walton Avenue.
+Turn left on Cramer and continue west for five blocks where Cramer ends at Walton Avenue.
 Cross Walton, turn left and go a short block to Boonesboro Avenue.
 Turn right and head west on Boonesboro.
-Continue on for 2 blocks to Bell Place on the left.
+Continue on for two blocks to Bell Place on the left.
 Turn left on Bell Place and proceed to the end of the block.